Troubleshooting

 chmod +x $(which npx)

-If you're using npx -y and it fails, the package might not exist or the name might be misspelled.
-Test manually:
+If you are using npx -y and it fails, the package might not exist or the name might be misspelled.
+Test manually in your terminal:

 npx -y @modelcontextprotocol/server-filesystem --help